 Octatube designed a custom made steel auxiliary frame functioning as a stiff mould around the glass boxes during assembly and making sure that the structural sealant and glass did not experience too heavy loads during transport and hoisting and during the rotation from horizontal to vertical.
 The structure surrounds the glass boxes on all sides and is mechanically linked to the picture frame.
 The deflections of the glass boxes and the steel auxiliary frame had to be kept to a minimum.
 Therefore we calculate all stages of assembly.

 The most spectacular part of the execution of this project was the rotation of the glass boxes during the installation on site.
 Two cranes handled the rotation of all three boxes with an elaborate pulley mechanism at the top and bottom of each box.
 The rotating had to be done slowly to gradually control the self-weight of the glass box: going from a horizontal load to a vertical load before being mounted in the superstructure.

 The rotation of the boxes only took a few minutes.
 For every box the total installation time including rotation, lifting and connecting to the main structure was just 1 hour.
 Once the glass boxes were connected to these brackets, the auxiliary frame was removed.

 The glass boxes are surrounded by special brickwork.
 Up to the first soldier course of bricks we incorporated a stainless steel strip in the joints, that pulls the traditional architecture together with the contemporary façade.

-The end result is a true showstopper that we’re extremely proud of.
+The end result is a true showstopping addition to the P.C.
+Hooftstraat that we’re extremely proud of.
 This remarkable façade, for client Warenar Real Estate, came together in collaboration with UNStudio, ARUP, Brouwer & Kok and Wessels Zeist.